Battle of the Santa Cruz Islands: Prelude

 Map of the Battle of the Santa Cruz Islands, 26 October 1942.
 Red lines are Japanese warship forces and black lines are US carrier forces.
 Numbered yellow dots represent significant actions in the battle.

 Despite the failure of the Japanese ground offensive and the loss of Yura, the rest of the Combined Fleet continued to maneuver near the southern Solomon Islands on 25 October in the hope of engaging Allied naval forces in a battle.
-The Japanese naval forces now comprised four carriers (two large, one medium, one light), Hiyō having departed, with a combined aircraft complement of approximately three Shokaku-class fleet carriers.
+The Japanese naval forces now comprised four carriers (two large, one medium, one light), Hiyō having departed due to an accidental engine fire, with a combined aircraft complement of approximately three Shokaku-class fleet carriers.